 Here’s another fact about Iguazu Falls that you might not know!
 The river that flows underneath them is also a great feat of nature.

-The 820 mile long waterway forms a brief natural border in between Brazil and Argentina and is home to over 100 species of fish.
-In addition, it connects to the Parana River which is the 2nd largest in South America after the Amazon!
+The 820 mile long waterway forms a brief natural border in between Brazil and Argentina, and is home to over 100 species of fish.
+In addition, it connects to the Parana River, which is the 2nd largest in South America after the Amazon!

 8. European Discovery

 Switching back to the history of Iguazu Falls, the first European to stumble upon them was Spanish Conquistador Alvar Nunez Cabeza de Vaca in 1541.
-Can you believe what he must of thought at first sight almost 500 years ago?

-Yet just because the Europeans discovered it obviously doesn’t mean they were the first.
-The Iguazu Falls history with humans dates back thousands of years, and the land has long been settled by the ancient Guarani tribe.
+The Iguazu Falls history with humans dates back thousands of years.
+This land has long been settled by the ancient Guarani tribe.

-9. The Largest Waterfall System in the World
+9. Largest Waterfall System in the World

 The 275 falls at Iguazu together make up the largest waterfall system in the world!
 They stretch for 1.7 miles total, and the heights are anywhere from 200 to 270 feet tall.
-In comparison with the largest single waterfall in the world it’s actually pretty close.
-Victoria Falls in Southern Africa is 354 feet tall, and has a width of just over one mile.

 The tallest waterfall in the world is Angel Falls in Venezuela, which sits at a staggering 3,212 feet high.
-Still, none of them compare in beauty to the hundreds of different waterfalls you’ll see together at Iguazu!
+Still, none of them compare in beauty to the hundreds of different waterfalls you’ll see together at Iguazu.

 10. The Capybara

-Looking for more animals at Iguazu Falls?
-Well the nature park is actually home to the largest rodent in the world!
 These friendly herbivores can be seen roaming on the edges of the jungle, and are even known to be great swimmers.
 We were lucky enough to catch a glimpse of a couple of Capybara bathing by the river on our Iguazu Falls boat tour.

 11. Wet vs. Dry Season

-Due to the large volume of rain this is also when you’ll see the most water gushing from the Iguazu Waterfalls.
+Due to the large volume of rain, this is also when you’ll see the most water gushing from the Iguazu Waterfalls.
 Dry season runs from May to August when it won’t be nearly as humid.
-It’s also important to note that it rains year round in the forest of Iguazu, but obviously more often during the wet season!

 12. Poor Niagara